 Contact centers will be tackling rising call volumes by reducing the number of incoming calls and improving average handle time.
 Some strategies we’ve seen our customers use:

 - Improve self-service options such as online FAQs, knowledge bases, or help center articles.
 Enhancing your self-serve channels is an obvious top choice, but it’s still worth noting.

 - Provide a handoff to voice when self-serve is exhausted.
 By providing a clear next step to talk to a human at a digital dead end, now the brand can capture the customer’s experience leading up to that point, schedule a call at a time that works best for both customer and brand, and equip the agent with that context for improve handle times and first contact resolution.

 - Switch to an outbound or scheduled contact center model.
 Customers book callback slots with support agents at a time that works for them, which manages call volume every day so you can pair customers to agents without any hold time at all.
 And the best yet: Agents aren’t in outrageous demand, feel less stressed at work, and can actually go home on time.

 - Apply AI and automation so that when customers schedule a call, they automatically receive some preliminary questions via text message.
 Their responses can be analyzed by AI, and self-serve alternatives (links to a customer portal, help article, etc.) can be delivered, potentially resolving calls before they even take place.

 Companies are starting to adopt strategies to remove callers from the queue altogether, saving voice interactions for customer queries that are high value or sensitive.
-This trend means businesses are rethinking their entire support setup.
+This contact center trend means businesses will be rethinking their entire support setup in 2022.
 Rather than hiring more agents to keep up with rising call volumes, companies continue to explore options to redirect customer queries to channels that are easier to scale.

 3. Contact centers have become revenue drivers.